Create a

 Common issues with HR processes

 The list of complaints that any HR professional, especially those in the centers of excellence (COEs) and HR Shared Services (HRSS) organizations that typically “own and operate” the processes, is relatively standard.
-Recruiters hear about burdensome and time-consuming data entry requirements for applicants, benefits administrators field complaints about difficulties navigating and comparing benefit plan options and costs online, managers and employees voice objections to the overly detailed requirements for performance evaluations, and leaders and HRBPs dislike the depth of succession planning assessment and documentation obligations.
+Recruiters hear about burdensome and time-consuming data entry requirements for applicants; benefits administrators field complaints about difficulties navigating and comparing benefit plan options and costs online; managers and employees voice objections to overly detailed requirements for performance evaluations; and leaders and HRBPs dislike the depth of succession planning assessment and documentation obligations.
 The primary concerns that serve as a checklist of improvement indicators for process owners can be summarized as follows:

-- Too much cross-functional oversight and involvement where line managers, HR, and Finance need input, review, and approvals.
+• Too much cross-functional oversight and involvement, with line managers, HR, and Finance needing input, review, and approvals.

-- Too slow cycle times that drive untimely decisions and create frustration.
+• Too slow cycle times lead to untimely decisions and frustration.

-- Data reentry across non-integrated and related systems, such as in new hire paperwork and performance appraisals.
+• Data reentry across non-integrated and related systems, such as new-hire paperwork and performance appraisals.

 Another operational question that HR leaders should focus on is whether the existing processes either disempower managers or overpower them.
 For example,

-- Does the associated system make them look up data about an employee and then enter it into another one?
+• Does the associated system have them look up an employee's data and then enter it into another system?

 There is potential for real impact from process improvements

 Improving HR processes can drive significant benefits for the organization.
-Case studies abound that demonstrate how different companies have improved their efficiency, employee productivity, costs of doing business, and effectiveness through targeted process redesign and automation.
+Case studies abound demonstrating how different companies have improved their efficiency, employee productivity, the cost of doing business, and effectiveness through targeted process redesign and automation.
 In fact, McKinsey asserts that 56% of traditional HR processes can be automated to save process cycle time and money.

 Going further, KaiNexus suggests that business process improvements drive very attractive results, including 36% of all improvements impacting quality, 31% increasing staff and customer satisfaction, 25% saving time, and 13% saving money (30% of which are annually recurring).
-Given that the methodologies to identify improvement efforts all engage measurement and data, the opportunity to make identifiable and objective impacts is significant.
+Given that the methodologies for identifying improvement efforts all involve measurement and data, the opportunity to achieve measurable, objective impacts is significant.

 Implementing improvement efforts using proven methodologies

-Many proven methodologies exist for HR process improvement with available process guides, training, and implementation support.
+Many proven methodologies exist for HR process improvement, with process guides, training, and implementation support available.
 The most popular and well-established include:

-- TQM focuses on customer satisfaction, employee solution engagement, process discipline, and data reliance for error and bottleneck removal.
+• TQM focuses on customer satisfaction, employee solution engagement, process discipline, and data-driven error and bottleneck removal.

-- Agile is associated with Lean by focusing teams on quickly adopting workflow improvements through continuous process efficiency and effectiveness data and feedback.
+• Agile is associated with Lean by focusing teams on quickly adopting workflow improvements through continuous process efficiency, data on effectiveness, and feedback.

-- Kaizen uses five steps to assess and make processes more efficient, cost-effective, and quality-oriented through incremental, regular improvements.
+• Kaizen uses five steps to assess and improve processes, making them more efficient, cost-effective, and quality-oriented through incremental, regular improvements.

-- Business Process Management (BPM) is a more generic model focused on improving and automating repetitive tasks to save time and costs and improve productivity.
+• Business Process Management (BPM) is a more general model focused on streamlining and automating repetitive tasks to reduce time and costs and improve productivity.

-- SIPOC Analysis (suppliers, inputs, processes, outputs, and customers) is a process mapping-based approach that displays all the inputs, outputs, connections, and decision points in a workflow or process to identify how best to align the process with its participants and end-user needs.
+• SIPOC Analysis (suppliers, inputs, processes, outputs, and customers) is a process-mapping-based approach that shows all inputs, outputs, connections, and decision points in a workflow or process to identify how best to align the process with its participants and end-user needs.

-Generally, each of these follow a similar flow:
+Generally, each of these follows a similar flow:

-They all focus on varying degrees of the process and tend to focus on efficiency, error reduction, eliminating bottlenecks, speeding the cycle time, cutting down on waste, and minimizing redundancies.
+They all focus on varying degrees of the process and emphasize efficiency, error reduction, bottleneck elimination, cycle time reduction, waste reduction, and redundancy minimization.
 The most impactful ones include the insights and requirements of end-users and stakeholders.
-At the same time, some focus on rapid problem identification, resolution ideation, and pilot testing for faster solution definition and creation.
+At the same time, some focus on rapid problem identification, ideation for resolution, and pilot testing to accelerate solution definition and creation.

 Choosing the “right” pathway for HR process improvement

-Finding the most suitable approach is less about the methodology, as most utilize similar (and equally effective) steps to understand the problems, generate potential solutions, implement, and measurably track improvement progress.
-The primary choices between methodologies are primarily based on the timeframe for the project (rapid prototyping vs. more comprehensive development) and the extent to which to include impacted employees (as data sources or development team members.
-That said, adopting any model and undertaking of this scale requires awareness and preparation from experts and implementors with field experience.
+Finding the most suitable approach is less about the methodology, as most use similar (and equally effective) steps to understand the problems, generate potential solutions, implement, and measurably track improvement.
+The primary choices between methodologies are based on the project timeframe (rapid prototyping vs. more comprehensive development) and the extent to which to include impacted employees (as data sources or development team members).
+That said, adopting any model and undertaking of this scale requires awareness and preparation from experts and implementers with field experience.
 From there, many considerations and lessons emerge.

 1. Understand that this calls for a culture shift

-Improving HR processes using methodologies developed for engineering, business, and operations purposes and using data analytics can be a challenging “sell” to HR teams.
-It requires explanation (what it is), context (why we’re doing it and its value), instruction (how to do it), in-process coaching (tools and methods used), support (collecting, computing, and analyzing data), and resources (access to tools and experts.)
+Improving HR processes using methodologies developed for engineering, business, and operations, and leveraging data analytics, can be a challenging “sell” to HR teams.
+It requires explanation (what it is), context (why we’re doing it and its value), instruction (how to do it), in-process coaching (tools and methods used), support (collecting, computing, and analyzing data), and resources (access to tools and experts).
 Guidance needs to be provided regarding the effort's mission relative to broader organizational cultural aspirations, such as asking, “How does this process support or act as a barrier to achieving our culture?”
 “Does this currently communicate that we trust our managers or employees?” and “How much flexibility do we have to address unique individual or workforce segment needs?

 2. Treat this as a continuous process

 This is not a one-stop solution.
-Best-in-class approaches inform this as a practice that can define the growth and adaptation of HR processes that mirror the evolution of a company’s business and culture.
-Consider the list of HR processes above, and it becomes clear that if one process is reevaluated and upgraded yearly, it will take 12-15 years for most organizations to cycle through them all.
-Perhaps of equal value, it is an excellent development vehicle for HR and line managers or employees who can benefit from cross-functional learning and exposure, evidence-based and data-driven decision experience, team or sub-team leadership opportunities, and cross-organizational network building.
+Best-in-class approaches inform this as a practice that can shape the growth and adaptation of HR processes, mirroring the evolution of a company’s business and culture.
+Consider the list of HR processes above; it becomes clear that if each process is reevaluated and upgraded annually, it will take 12-15 years for most organizations to cycle through them all.
+Perhaps of equal value, it is an excellent development vehicle for HR and line managers, as well as employees who can benefit from cross-functional learning and exposure, experience in evidence-based, data-driven decision-making, team or sub-team leadership opportunities, and cross-organizational network building.

 3. Create a focus on the end-user

-Regularly evaluating and improving HR processes creates a sustainable and highly desirable focus on the end-user as a “customer,” supporting the value of employee experience (EX) and candidate experience (CX), which generate their own superior outcomes.
-These methodologies rely on data generated in part from existing employee listening strategies such as engagement surveys, post-process- and system-use pulse surveys, focus groups, and executive skip-level employee sessions.
-This can also be augmented by human-centered design and design thinking approaches to identifying issues, understanding of typical users and their expectations, skills, and needs from a process, and solution design inputs.
+Regularly evaluating and improving HR processes creates a sustainable, highly desirable focus on the end-user as a “customer,” supporting the value of employee experience (EX) and candidate experience (CX), which in turn generate superior outcomes.
+These methodologies rely on data generated in part from existing employee listening strategies such as engagement surveys, post-process and system-use pulse surveys, focus groups, and executive skip-level employee sessions.
+This can also be augmented by human-centered design and design thinking approaches to identify issues, understand typical users and their expectations, skills, and needs in the process, and inform solution design inputs.

 4. Use data to prioritize process improvements and understand weaknesses

-Understanding the areas in which HR process improvement can be started can hamstring many, which leads to insight into using data to determine prioritization targets.
-The key to prioritizing processes for enhancement can depend on several factors, starting with the “pain points” that people are experiencing and reporting and then assessing which ones have the highest relative impact on business operations and goals.
+Understanding where HR process improvement can start can hamstring many, leading to insights into using data to determine prioritization targets.
+The key to prioritizing processes for enhancement depends on several factors, starting with the “pain points” people are experiencing and reporting, and then assessing which ones have the highest relative impact on business operations and goals.
 The opportunity to generate advanced (e.g., regression) analyses of process performance's impact on business outcomes is substantial but often represents too big a reach for many HR teams.

-Instead, use employee experience methods that generate “journey maps” and identify “moments that matter” (MTMs) to understand which processes are in line for optimization.
+Instead, use employee-experience methods to generate “journey maps” and identify “moments that matter” (MTMs) to understand which processes are candidates for optimization.
 Then, leverage employee surveys, complaints, and system trouble ticket logs to prioritize processes.
-Pay close attention to feedback from the employee segments that are most critical to operations and use their input to rank order potential processes to study and upgrade.
-Further, the IT team’s reports on HR system usage patterns can be used to identify those with low usage, high (mid-process) abandonments, and error or rework rates to list trouble areas objectively.
+Pay close attention to feedback from the employee segments most critical to operations and use their input to rank-order potential processes to study and upgrade.
+Further, the IT team’s reports on HR system usage patterns can be used to identify those with low usage, high (mid-process) abandonments, and error or rework rates, thereby objectively identifying trouble areas.

 5. Create process maps to inform design and enhancements

 Process mapping is an elegant and highly effective way to visualize and simplify workflows when improving HR processes.
-Particularly when they have vertical “swim lanes” that identify the participants in each step, they enable the quickest way to discover and evaluate process hand-offs, approvals, systems inputs and outputs, levels of approval, data entry points, and decisions.
-These can reveal unnecessary administrative steps, opportunities for system-fed policy decisions, integration opportunities, and opportunities to minimize human-intervening approvals.
-Further use of RACI (“Responsible, Accountable, Consulted, and Informed”) charts can clarify the value-add (or not) of each participant’s action and responsibility within the process.
+Particularly when they have vertical “swim lanes” that identify the participants in each step, they provide the quickest way to discover and evaluate process hand-offs, approvals, system inputs and outputs, approval levels, data entry points, and decisions.
+These can reveal unnecessary administrative steps, opportunities for system-fed policy decisions, integration opportunities, and opportunities to minimize human-intervention approvals.
+Further use of RACI (“Responsible, Accountable, Consulted, and Informed”) charts can clarify the value-add (or lack thereof) of each participant’s actions and responsibilities within the process.

 6. Engage workers and process experts in solving their own issues

 The power of employee involvement in HR process improvement cannot be understated.
-Having end-users provide insights into points of pain or failure, unwieldy steps, and system interfaces sends a message about how much the organization values their insights, expertise, and inputs.
+Having end-users provide insights into pain points or failures, unwieldy steps, and system interfaces sends a message about how much the organization values their insights, expertise, and input.
 Another form of design thinking, engaging end-users ("employee involvement"), builds trust and confidence in its use and can help with change management efforts related to adoption and acceptance rates.

 7. Fix the process first, then automate or re-automate

 In all cases, automating a poorly designed and ineffective process creates a new source of frustration that can only impede the reason automation was installed—to improve process efficiency and effectiveness.
 This means a process should be updated and optimized before a new technology is selected.
 With that, system requirements can be generated against a solid process, and vendors can be down-selected based on their ability to provide features and functions that directly enable and support that design.
-An added consideration is the need for one-size-fits-all vs. tailored process solutions and interfaces that should be documented before systems are considered.
-Examples might include different performance management processes, criteria, and forms for salespeople or executives separate from those for all other employees.
+An additional consideration is the need for one-size-fits-all vs. tailored process solutions and interfaces, which should be documented before systems are considered.
+Examples might include different performance management processes, criteria, and forms for salespeople or executives, separate from those for all other employees.

 8. Integrate systems with overlapping data needs

 The topic of automated systems looms large in improving HR processes, as they are extremely common and can exert substantial influence on process design.
-While redesigning processes, address a common complaint upfront by identifying overlapping data used across HR processes and have them available for auto-population into required forms and supporting material in the target system or module.
+While redesigning processes, address a common complaint upfront by identifying overlapping data used across HR processes and ensuring it is available for auto-population into required forms and supporting materials in the target system or module.
 Social security numbers for payroll and employee benefits are a good example, as is data related to job title and grade, which is used across recruiting, performance, succession, and other systems or modules.

 9. Consider the use of AI technologies

-As HR systems are updated with ever-increasing advances, the influence of AI and machine learning capabilities on HR process improvement can be substantial.
-Robotic Process Automation (RPA), for example, allows the automation of repeatable tasks, such as using “chatbots” or cognitive agents to guide candidates through a more efficient application process or handle employee inquiries.
+As HR systems are updated with increasingly advanced capabilities, the influence of AI and machine learning on HR process improvement can be substantial.
+Robotic Process Automation (RPA), for example, enables automation of repeatable tasks, such as using “chatbots” or cognitive agents to guide candidates through a more efficient application process or to handle employee inquiries.
 Other applications include “bots,” which can automatically transfer ATS data into the HRIS, draft offer letters, and set up new employee profiles in the payroll system.

 10. Plan on measurement as a standard element

 Measurement is crucial to improving HR processes within the assessment, design, improvement, continuous monitoring, and reporting steps.
-Measures of efficiency (time, volume, cost), effectiveness (frequency of use, ratings of utility, satisfaction), and outcomes (impact on productivity, performance, skill growth, talent availability) are equally valuable as KPIs for monitoring purposes.
+Measures of efficiency (time, volume, cost), effectiveness (frequency of use, ratings of utility and satisfaction), and outcomes (impact on productivity, performance, skill growth, and talent availability) are equally valuable as KPIs for monitoring.

 11. Manage change in a disciplined manner